unscriptable/babel-plugin-export-for-test/README.md

 No, you don't have to do it this way, but it's highly recommended.
 You can either do an `import /*for test*/` (coming soon) or you can `require` your testing tools inside your test functions (ugly workaround).

+You may also export an object literal whose properties are test functions.
+Add your testing tools as properties so you can refer to them using `this` from within your functions.
+You can also use a class and inject your testing tools via the constructor.
+(See the examples.)

 ### Do I have to export the functions I want to test?